abraham-leal/ccloud-schema-exporter/README.md

-# Schema Exporter for Confluent Cloud
+= Schema Exporter for Confluent Schema Registry

 [![Build](https://travis-ci.com/abraham-leal/ccloud-schema-exporter.svg?branch=master)]() [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=abraham-leal_ccloud-schema-exporter&metric=alert_status)](https://sonarcloud.io/dashboard?id=abraham-leal_ccloud-schema-exporter)

-A tool to export schemas from a Confluent Cloud Schema Registry to another.
+A tool to export schemas from a Confluent Schema Registry to another.
 This app supports four modes: `batchExport`, `sync`, `getLocalCopy`, and `fromLocalCopy`.

 - `batchExport` will do a one time migration between schema registries, then it will reset the destination registry to `READWRTIE` mode.